bridger217/go-grpc-api/README.md

 Once you do, start the daeomon (in macOS, you do it in system preferences).
 Then, initialize a dev database for testing:
 ```
-$ sudo mysql < db/up.sql
+$ mysql -u root -p < db/up.sql
 ```
-If you want to bring down the database, run `$ sudo mysql < db/down.sql` (Note: this deletes all data in the database).
+If you want to bring down the database, run `$ mysql -u root -p < db/down.sql` (Note: this deletes all data in the database).

 ### Step 4 - Build the server
 If all goes well, you can use make to compile the go code: